ajaggapa/deploy-brew-operator/README.md

 ## Overview

 `deploy-operator.sh` mirrors an operator from Brew to your internal registry, builds and pushes an index image, creates a custom CatalogSource, and installs the operator via OLM on your OpenShift cluster.
-This script supports only 4 operators: sriov-operator, metallb-operator, ptp-operator and nmstate-operator

 ## Prerequisites